 *If you want to speak with someone about parenting, our /elpline staff will connect you with all of the resources you may need.
 We can help you locate the nearest DES office, WIC services, prenatal services, non-profit agencies, and the nearest pregnancy resource center for diapers, baby items, and parenting programs.

 If you have delivered your baby at home please consider immediate medical care or call 9-1-1, other information may be found here: https://tinyhearts.com/en-us/blogs/birth/accidental-homebirth

 The NSHA team also provides programs for parents such as our Baby Shower Sprinkle Project, Keeping Mothers and Infants Together Program, and our Love Project , please call to speak with our team for more information.

 Option 2: Temporary Placement

-Temporary Placement provides a short-term solution for parents in need who are not looking to surrender a child.
-For temporary placement options that support children of all ages and help keep families together, please contact the Safe Families Program for more information.
+Temporary Placement provides a short-term solution for parents in need who are not currently looking to surrender their child or need time to make a safe plan for their baby.
+This placement may be with a family member or an agency.
+For temporary placement options that support children of all ages and help keep families together please call our team or you can also check with the Safe Families Program for more information.

 Option 3: Adoption